jboss-container-images/amqstreams-1-openshift-image/examples/proxy/record-encryption/README.md

 You need to prepare a HashiCorp Vault instance now:

-* If you have an instance of HashiCorp Vault already in your organisation, you may use it after applying some [configuration](./PREPARE_KMS.md#using-an-existing-vault-instance).
+* If you have an instance of HashiCorp Vault already in your organisation, you may use it after ensuring it enables the required [configuration](./PREPARE_KMS.md#using-an-existing-vault-instance).
 * Otherwise, there are [deployment instructions](./PREPARE_KMS.md#deploying-hashicorp-for-development) to install an *ephemeral development* instance on your OpenShift Cluster.

 Once you have a Vault instance prepare, you can proceed to deploy one of the examples.